COVID-19 Immunisation For 5 To 11 Year Olds

 Why immunise my child aged 5 to 11 against COVID-19?

 The virus can be unpredictable.
-COVID-19 generally has mild effects in children, with symptoms similar to a cold.
-But, some children become very sick and need to spend some time in hospital.
+COVID-19 generally has mild effects in tamariki, with symptoms similar to a cold.
+But, some tamariki become very sick and need to spend some time in hospital.

 In the video below, Dr Erik Andersen, paediatric neurologist at Capital and Coast District Health Board, talks about the benefits of immunising tamariki.